 - Staying the same – long-term pain for short-term gain OR

 - Changing – short-term pain for long-term gain.

 Get control of your life.
 Be empowered with your choices instead of waiting to feel you have no choice.

 Be proactive instead of reactive.

-Don’t wait to for a crisis to make that change.
+You don’t have to wait to for a crisis to make a change.